Apipie/apipie-bindings/README.md

 --------

 #### Caching
 The bindings cache the apidoc from the server.
 It has separated caches for each server it connects to.
-If the server sends apidoc hash in the headers ```Apipie-Apidoc-Hash: <md5>``` , the bindings can expire the cache and reload updated version before next request.
+If the server sends the apipie checksum in the headers ```Apipie-Checksum: <md5>``` , the bindings can expire the cache and reload updated version before next request.
 If the server does not send the hashes, the cache does not expire and has to be deleted manually when necessary.

-Sample patch for the server can be found here https://github.com/mbacovsky/foreman/commit/d35d76b9032bb3d3de2da7fb1dc780600eb08bdd
+The ability to send checksums comes with Apipie 0.1.1, see the [docs](https://github.com/Apipie/apipie-rails#json-checksums) on how to set it up.

 #### API introspection
 It is possible to list available resources, actions, params, routes and its attributes